LazarusNLP/indonesian-sentence-embeddings/README.md

 ### ConGen

 Like SimCSE, [ConGen: Unsupervised Control and Generalization Distillation For Sentence Representation](https://github.com/KornWtp/ConGen) is another unsupervised technique to train a sentence embedding model.
 Since it is in-part a distillation method, ConGen relies on a teacher model which will then be distilled to a student model.
 The original paper proposes back-translation as the best data augmentation technique.
 However, due to the lack of resources, we implemented word deletion, which was found to be on-par with back-translation despite being trivial.
 We used the [official ConGen implementation](https://github.com/KornWtp/ConGen) which was written on top of the Sentence Transformers library.

+### SCT

+[SCT: An Efficient Self-Supervised Cross-View Training For Sentence Embedding](https://github.com/mrpeerat/SCT) is another unsupervised technique to train a sentence embedding model.
+It is very similar to ConGen in its knowledge distillation methodology, but also supports self-supervised training procedure without a teacher model.
+The original paper proposes back-translation as its data augmentation technique, but we implemented single-word deletion and found it to perform better than our backtranslated corpus.
+We used the [official SCT implementation](https://github.com/mrpeerat/SCT) which was written on top of the Sentence Transformers library.

 ## Models